Ketone Bodies (Urine)

 This test is used to check the level of ketones in your urine.
 Normally, your body

 burns sugar for energy.
-But if you have diabetes, you may not have enough insulin
+But if you don't have enough sugar in your body for energy,

-burns fat instead and produces substances called ketones.
-The ketones end up in your
+your body burns fat instead and makes substances called ketones.
+The ketones end up

 It's normal to have a small amount of ketones in your body.
 But high ketone levels